The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 After the success of the 1978 World Championship, which returned to the Crucible Theatre for a second time and was aired in its entirety on the BBC, snooker’s powers knew they had the opportunity to increase the calendar for the 1978/79 snooker season.

-The UK Championship began the prior term and many new additions were quickly introduced thereafter – some successful and others not so much.
+The UK Championship was launched during the prior term and many new additions were quickly introduced thereafter – some successful and others not so much.

 One tournament that had, by contrast, been around for a number of years already was the Canadian Open.